XAITK/xaitk-saliency/docs/implementations.rst

 provide variations on *how* to satisfy the interface-defined use case, varying trade-offs, or results implications.

-..When adding new classes within implementations, sort them alphabetically.
+..
+When adding new classes within implementations, sort them alphabetically.

 -------------------
 Image Perturbation